 The Russian Navy continued to invest in new construction.
-In the late 1990s it completed several new submarines of the third generation Oscar II.
+In the late 1990s, it completed several new submarines of the third generation Oscar II.
 11 of the larger Oscar II submarines were built between 1985 and 1999 at the Sevmash yard in Severodvinsk.
 Three have been decommissioned and one, the Kursk, sank.
 Two Oscar II submarines are active with the Northern Fleet and five with the Pacific Fleet.

 Designed to deliver missile blows on groups of ships and coastal installations, the submarine constitutes an updated version of Project 949 with one additional compartment to improve the inner arrangement of the armament and equipment.

 The HF and UHF radio-masts, radio direction-finder masts and satellite communication and navigation masts are located on the airshaft to feed compressors.
 The submarine is fitted with a floating antenna buoy to receive radio messages, target designation data and satellite navigation signals at a great depth and under the ice.

 As with other Russian submarines, the Oscar features a double hull, comprising an inner pressure hull and an outer hydrodynamic hull.
-The 3.5m separation between the inner and outer hulls on the Oscar provides significant reserve buoyancy, and improved survivability against conventional torpedoes.
-These large submarines are said to be slow to dive and manoeuvre, though they are credited with a submerged speed of about 30 knots – sufficient to keep pace with their targets.
+The 3.5m separation between the inner and outer hulls on the Oscar provides significant reserve buoyancy and improved survivability against conventional torpedoes.
+These large submarines are said to be slow to dive and manoeuvre, though they are credited with a submerged speed of about 30 knots, sufficient to keep pace with their targets.

 The improved Oscar II is about 10m longer than the Oscar I, possibly making room for a quieter propulsion system, and features upgraded electronic systems.
-The Oscar II is also characterized by a substantially enlarged fin, which should improve underwater manoeuvrability.
+The Oscar II is also characterised by a substantially enlarged fin, which should improve underwater manoeuvrability.

 The tubes, arranged in two rows of twelve, are each covered by six hatches on each side of the sail, with each hatch covering a pair of tubes.
 The launchers are placed between the inner pressure hull and the outer hydrodynamic hull.

-The torpedo tubes fire both torpedoes and shorter range anti-ship missiles, and a combination of some two dozen weapons are carried including the SS-N-16 missile.
+The torpedo tubes fire both torpedoes and shorter-range anti-ship missiles, and a combination of some two dozen weapons are carried, including the SS-N-16 missile.
 The SS-N-16 has a range of 50km and is powered by a liquid fuel turbojet engine.
 It can carry either an explosive warhead or a Type 40 torpedo.